BayshoreNetworks/gargoyle/README.md

 Notes:

 	- DO NOT manually manipulate any of the data in the iptables chain "GARGOYLE_Input_Chain".
-This data is syncronized with data in the DB and it is important for that synchronization is be respected.
+This data is synchronized with data in the DB and it is important for that synchronization is be respected.

 	- To start/stop the Gargoyle_pscand daemons use the init script.

-	- When one stops the dameons properly (init script [under the hood sends SIGINT]) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.
+	- When one stops the daemons properly (init script [under the hood sends SIGINT]) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.

 	- Currently addresses TCP ports, UDP support will come soon

-	- This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:
+	- This  port scanning detection software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:

 		- any port that the system is aware of (data comes from "/proc/net/tcp")
 		- any port in the ephemeral range for the target system (data comes from "/proc/sys/net/ipv4/ip_local_port_range")